 Parking Disallowance: Under the new Section 274(a)(4), parking expenses paid or incurred after December 31, 2017, to provide employee parking are generally no longer deductible; thus, the customer may have paid for employee parking, but the deduction will not be reflected on the tax return.

 Meals & Entertainment: There were significant changes in the deductibility of entertainment, meals, and transportation fringe benefits; thus, some cash expenditures may not be reflected on a tax return.
-Please see this article for and in-depth breakdown of the items that changed and remained the same regarding meals and entertainment disallowance.

 There are several changes to the new tax code and tax return reporting presentation that will require additional understanding during the credit review process.
 There are also several new limitations on deductions that do not reflect the entire cash expenditures during the year for a customer, so additional procedures may be required when analyzing tax returns for customer cash flow purposes going forward.
 Contact your Eide Bailly professional for more information on how these changes may impact you.